Vviey/New-course/README.md

 - User progress is stored in memory and will be lost when the server restarts
 - All realms and missions are accessible without database configuration
 - The DB connection in server/db.ts has been configured to use dummy implementations when DATABASE_URL is not set
+- No external API keys or services are required to run the application locally

 ## Built With